 Paperwhites (Narcissus tazetta) are popular indoor plants for winter.
-Unlike other narcissus, paperwhites don’t require a chilling period, so forcing them is as easy as putting the bulbs in water and waiting.
-The fragrant flowers bloom within about 2-3 weeks of planting, for almost instant gratification.
+Unlike other narcissus, paperwhites do not require a chilling period, so forcing them or stimulating them to grow out of season is as easy as putting the bulbs in water and waiting.
+The fragrant flowers bloom within about 2 to 3 weeks of planting for almost instant gratification.

-- Once the roots begin growing and the green shoot on top reaches about 1-2 inches, pour off the existing water.
+- Once the roots begin growing and the green shoot on the top reaches about 1 to 2 inches, pour off the existing water.

-- Replace the water with a solution of 4 - 6% alcohol, as described below.
+- Replace the water with a solution of 4 to 6 percent alcohol as described below.
 You should see results in a few days.

 - Continue to use the alcohol solution for future watering.

-- The alcohol content needs to be less than 10%, or your plants will overdose and severe growth problems will occur.
-Check the bottle for the percentage alcohol.
-Many liquors are only labeled as "proof", not percentage of alcohol.
-Don’t confuse the two.
-To determine what percentage alcohol you have, divide the proof in half, So and 86 proof bourbon is 43% alcohol.
+- The alcohol content needs to be less than 10 percent, or your plants will overdose and severe growth problems will occur.
+Check the bottle for the percentage of alcohol.
+Many liquors are only labeled as "proof," not the percentage of alcohol.
+Do not confuse the two.
+To determine what percentage alcohol you have, divide the proof in half, For example, 86 proof bourbon is 43 percent alcohol.

-- You can use any hard liquor (vodka, tequila, whiskey...) or rubbing alcohol.
-Don’t use wine or beer because they are too high in sugar.
+- You can use any hard liquor like vodka, tequila, or whiskey or rubbing alcohol.
+Do not use wine or beer because both are too high in sugar.